kyu999/Scalearn/README.md

 documentation : http://kyu999.github.io/Scalearn/

-This software is released under the MIT License, see LICENSE.txt.
+*This software is released under the MIT License, see LICENSE.md